mvanbrummen/blog/content/post/akka-http-react-js.md

 +++

 I recently worked on a side project using Akka Http and ReactJS and thought it was about time to consolidate my experience into a blog post.
-What better way to demonstrate this than with a contrived example!
+What better way to demonstrate what I learned than with a contrived example!

 We will be building a simple web application that will display random movie spoilers for our users.

 Let's get started!